HoanHaoHo/Memory-game/README.md

 # Memory-game
 [![forthebadge](https://forthebadge.com/images/badges/uses-html.svg)](https://forthebadge.com)   [![forthebadge](https://forthebadge.com/images/badges/uses-css.svg)](https://forthebadge.com)  [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)
-## Project Title

 The Memory Game Project is made from HTML, CSS,and JavaScript.
-This is a memory game that requires you to have a high memory capacity, in order to flip through the same pairs in the shortest possible time and spend the least amount of turns.
+This is a memory game that requires you to have a high memory capacity in order to find the pairs in the shortest possible time and least amount of turns.

 ## Description